Gusradika/Design-Web-code-mini-Implementation/README.md

 Mini Project.
-Not a responsive Web.
-For experimental Purpose
+Not a responsive Web ❌.
+For experimental Purpose ✅